 - 1. The Tech Committee led by the Chief Technical Inspector is responsible for inspecting and validating the classification of all competing vehicles. - 2.
 All vehicles MUST pass a safety inspection prior to competing.
 Any vehicles judged unsafe by the Tech Committee MUST NOT be permitted to run.
 Entry fees MUST be refunded if the car fails to pass the inspection. - 3.
 A vehicle MUST tech for only one class (men's and ladies) at any given event.
 Using the vehicle for Novice Class in addition to the Class above is allowed. - 4.
 Upon passing inspection, a vehicle shall be marked with a visible check or sign, the vehicle number(s) and, preferably, the class(es). - 5.
-The vehicle number and, preferably, the class MUST be visible at all times on the vehicle. - 6.
+The vehicle number and, preferably, the class MUST be always visible on the vehicle. - 6.
 Cars MUST be teched for safety after an accident or off-track excursion. - 7.
-It is recommended that class winners at major events (NCCC Convention) be re-teched for correct classification at the end of class competition. - 8.
-At the discretion of the RCD or event Chairperson, all cars are subject to re-tech at any time.
-Cars can be spotchecked during practice, timed, or elimination runs.
-Cars failing re-tech will be disqualified and receive no points or awards.
-No second chances will be given. - 9.
-Using NCCC Tech Inspection Form 12.3, perform a safety/technical inspection and classification on all cars/equipment prior to permitting them to compete as follows:
+It is recommended that class winners at major events (NCCC Convention) be reteched for correct classification at the end of class competition.